Superinjective Simplicial Maps of the Complexes of Curves on Nonorientable Surfaces: Introduction

 On orientable surfaces: Irmak proved that superinjective simplicial maps of the curve complex are induced by homeomorphisms of the surface to classify injective homomorphisms from finite index subgroups of the mapping class group to the whole group (they are geometric except for closed genus two surface) for genus at least two in \cite{Ir1}, \cite{Ir2}, \cite{Ir3}.
 Behrstock-Margalit and Bell-Margalit proved these results for lower genus cases in \cite{BhM} and in \cite{BeM}.
 Brendle-Margalit proved that superinjective simplicial maps of separating curve complex are induced by homeomorphisms, and using this they proved that an injection from a finite index subgroup of $K$ to the Torelli group, where $K$ is the subgroup of mapping class group generated by Dehn twists about separating curves, is induced by a homeomorphism in \cite{BM1}.
-Shackleton proved that injective simplicial maps of the curve complex are induced by homeomorphisms in \cite{Sc} (he also considers maps between different surfaces), and he obtained strong local co-Hopfian results for mapping class groups.
+Shackleton proved that injective simplicial maps of the curve complex are induced by homeomorphisms in \cite{Sh} (he also considers maps between different surfaces), and he obtained strong local co-Hopfian results for mapping class groups.

-On nonorientable surfaces: For odd genus cases, Atalan proved that the automorphism group of the curve complex is isomorphic to the mapping class group if $g + r \geq 6$ in \cite{A}.
+On nonorientable surfaces: For odd genus cases, Atalan proved that the automorphism group of the curve complex is isomorphic to the mapping class group if $g + r \geq 6$ (where $g$ is the genus of the surface and $r$ is the number of boundary components) in \cite{A}.
 Irmak proved that each injective simplicial map from the arc complex of a compact, connected, nonorientable surface with nonempty boundary to itself is induced by a homeomorphism of the surface in \cite{Ir4}.
 She also proved that the automorphism group of the arc complex is isomorphic to the quotient of the mapping class group of the surface by its center.
-Atalan-Korkmaz proved that the automorphism group of the curve complex is isomorphic to the mapping class group in \cite{AK} if $g + r \geq 5$.
+Atalan-Korkmaz proved that the automorphism group of the curve complex is isomorphic to the mapping class group in \cite{AK} if $g + r \geq 5$ where $g$ is the genus of the surface and $r$ is the number of boundary components.
 They also proved that two curve complexes are isomorphic if and only if the underlying surfaces are homeomorphic.
 In this paper we use some results from \cite{AK}.
-Our techniques give simpler proofs of the some of the results in \cite{AK}.
-Since an automorphism of $\mathcal{C}(N)$ is a superinjective simplicial map, our result implies that automorphisms of $\mathcal{C}(N)$ are induced by homeomorphisms of $N$ which was proved in \cite{AK}.